DavesCodeMusings/CloudPi/docs/deploy-nginx-stack.md

 ___

-_Tearing the S from his varsity jersey, Letterman turns HTTP into HTTPS, making traffic encypted once again &mdash;The Electric Company, circa 1970s
+_Tearing the S from his varsity jersey, Letterman turns HTTP into HTTPS, making traffic encypted once again! &mdash;The Electric Company episode we never had._